auramila/AI_Data_Cleaning_Agent/README.md

-# 🤖 Data Cleaning Agent
+# 🧼 Data Cleaning Agent

 ## Introduction

 Data Cleaning Agent is built using Streamlit and LangChain.
 This agent can process CSV or Excel files, detect common issues like missing values or outliers, and provide users with a clean dataset ready for analysis.

+An AI-powered Streamlit app that helps you clean messy datasets using:
+- ✅ Streamlit for an interactive UI
+- 🧠 OpenAI (GPT) to suggest intelligent cleaning steps
+- 🛠️ LangChain agents to preview and clean the dataset using tools
+- 📊 Visualizations for missing values
+- 📥 File download and report generation

-## Features
+## ✨ Features

-- xxx
-- xxx

-## Data Overview

-### Data & API Usage

-TBC

----
+- Upload CSV or Excel files
+- View data preview and missing values
+- Choose how to handle missing values (drop, impute, fill)
+- Automatically detect duplicates and outliers
+- Get AI-generated cleaning suggestions
+- Use a LangChain agent to run cleaning tasks
+- Download cleaned dataset and summary report

 ## Technologies Used

-- Streamlit – Interactive web app framework.
+- Streamlit
-- Firebase – User authentication and session management.
-- OpenAI API (langchain) –
+- OpenAI API (langchain)

 ## Installation and Setup